LoganCook/bman/bman/README.md

 ##Notes

 0. Ignore migrations until models are stable and deployed.
+0. Should consider a way of saving random information of an object.
+For example: contractor person of Nectar service has `openstack_id`.
+Currently, it has not be saved any where.
 0. Event handlers have not been conceptually developed.
 Singals will be used and currently they arecommented out.
 0. To be considered: